opencypher/cypherdb/src/content/docs/cypher/difference.md

 ---
-title: Differences between Kuzu and Neo4j
+title: Differences between CypherDB and Neo4j
-description: "Key differences in syntax, schema requirements, and features between Kuzu and Neo4j"
+description: "Key differences in syntax, schema requirements, and features between CypherDB and Neo4j"
 ---

 If you're coming over from Neo4j, you can find the differences from Neo4j's keywords and syntax in this section.
-Note that as far as possible, Kuzu tries to follow openCypher's syntax and semantics.
+Note that as far as possible, CypherDB tries to follow openCypher's syntax and semantics.

 ## Schema

-Unlike Neo4j, Kuzu requires a schema to be defined before any data can be inserted into the database (we call this the "structured property graph model").
+Unlike Neo4j, CypherDB requires a schema to be defined before any data can be inserted into the database (we call this the "structured property graph model").
 The schema provides a logical grouping of node and relationship tables, along with their associated properties and data types that define the structure of the graph database.
 See our [DDL](/cypher/data-definition/create-table) docs for more information.